Mae-Avadiaev/Camgru/README.md

 [image]

 * User model contains email settings of a user.
-* All the data is validated before save to DB.
+* All the data is validated before it is saved to DB.

 ### Document and query middleware
 * Post model and Comment model is populated by user login and avatar before every query.
-* Likes quantity of the Post model is calculated and updated before save and delete of a like.
+* The amount of likes on a post is calculated and updated before saving and deleting the like.
-* Comments quantity of the Post model is calculated and updated after save of a post.
+* The amount of comments on a post is calculated and updated after saving the post.

 ### Authentication and security
 * All the passwords stored in the Data Base are encrypted by bcryptjs library.
 * Authentication system is built using jsonwebtoken that is held in the cookies of a browser of a user.
-* Since password reset is less affected by the attacks, password reset token along with email conformation token are encrypted with more performant algorithm "sha256".
+* Since password reset is less affected by the attacks, password reset token along with email confirmation token are encrypted with more performant algorithm "sha256".
 * Photo-booth, post view and user settings are protected routes and are available only by authenticated users.
-It is checked that a user still exists and that user didn't change their password after the token was issued.
+It is checked if a user still exists and if user didn't change their password after the token was issued.

 ### Error handling
-I've created custom Error class that extends standard error one.
+I've created custom Error class that extends standard error class.
 Every instance has message, status code, status, and "is operational" flag.
-Depending on the location different values is assigned to an instance and different error controller behaviour is held:
+Depending on the location, different values are assigned to an instance and different error controller behaviour is held:
-* Operational, trusted error -> send message to client
+* Operational, trusted error -> the message is sent to the client
-* Programming or other unknown error -> don't leak error details
+* Programming or other unknown error -> error details are not leaked to the client

 ### Emails
 Nodemailer and Sengrid service is used to send emails.
-* When user just signed up and need to confirm their email a mail with token is sent.
+* When the user signs up and needs to confirm their email, an e-mail with token is sent.
-* When user forgot their password a mail with password reset token is sent.
+* When the user forgets their password an e-mail with the password reset token is sent.
-* When user got new like and user likes settings is "on" a notification is sent.
+* When the user gets a new like and the user's likes setting is "on", a notification is sent.
-* When user got new comment and user comments settings is "on" a notification is sent.
+* When the user gets a new comment and the user's comments setting is "on", a notification is sent.

 ### Photo
-Multer library is used to upload image to memory storage and then it is processed by sharp library to resize, composite, bring to .jpeg, and save final image.
+Multer library is used to upload an image to the memory storage and then it is processed by sharp library to resize, composite, bring to .jpeg, and save final image.

 ### Test user feature
-To simplify life to developers who want rapidly get access to all the features of the app I implemented test user feature.
-It sends request to the public API and gets random first and last name, generate login and provide an "aaaaaaaa" password.
+To make it easier for the developers who want to get access to all the features of the app faster, I implemented test user feature.
+It sends a request to the public API and gets random first and last name, generates login and provides an "aaaaaaaa" password.
 Email confirmation link can be clicked on the screen.